ncatlab/nlab-content/pages/18127.md

 There are, up to [[isomorphism]], three different 3-sheeted [[covering spaces]] of the [[circle]] $S^1$.

 The one from example \ref{kForlCovringOfCircle} for $k = 3$.
 Another one.
 And the trivial one.
-Their corresponding [[permutation actions]] may be seen from the pictures on the right.
+Their corresponding [[permutation actions]] according to def. \ref{CoveringSpaceMonodromy} may be seen from the pictures on the right.
 > graphics grabbed from [Hatcher](homotopy+equivalence#Hatcher)

 =--